crnicholson/StratoSoar-MK2/README.md

 A new sub-revision for lack of better word comes out every time I make a new PCB.
 For example, my first version of my PCB was MK2.0.
 At the time of writing, the current version of StratoSoar is MK2.1.
 A new version of 3D model is denoted by the Rev number.
 Rev starts at 0.
 0 and 1 are not shown in this repo because they didn't turn out very good.
 The physical gliders are denoted by the 3D model number.
 Sometimes a small change is made with glider so the name of the glider is Rev x.x, for example.
 Sometimes the same happens with the 3D model, again it would be x.x.
 To put this in practice, the final glider may be MK2.5 Rev 7.3.1.
 The code has no version history in the way the 3D models and the PCB do.

+Also, I use "we" a lot in this writing.
+This usually refers to myself or this project, but it also refers to my small team over at New England Weather Balloon Society.

 One last thing.
 When I refer to StratoSoar, I am referring to the project as a whole, but more specifically, the most recent version.

 ## What Includes the StratoSoar Project?
 What Are the Different Parts of it?